Balaji-DevOps777/DevOps-1/README.md

 # DevOps-1
-This is for Demo on GIT
+This is for Demo on GIT and GITHUB